 Social Media Partner Promote Cross-promote

-Facebook 1
+Facebook ,

-Like Facebook.com/Gl obalAllianceforRa biesControl Find and like organizations with a similar interest in rabies, e.g. Health departments Colleges of public health and veterinary medicine Human and animal healthcare organizations Animal welfare organizations Send periodic messages about rabies to all friends. • Write a note to your wall to promote an upcoming event and encourage your friends to participate • Post educational and/or awareness messages • Update your status to include a countdown to your rabies event and/or World Rabies Day Respond to other people's posts about rabies-related information.
+Like Facebook.com/GI obalAllianceforRa biesControl Find and like organizations with a similar interest in rabies, e.g. Health departments Colleges of public health and veterinary medicine Human and animal healthcare organizations Animal welfare organizations Send periodic messages about rabies to all friends. • Write a note to your wall to promote an upcoming event and encourage your friends to participate • Post educational and/or awareness messages • Update your status to include a countdown to your rabies event and/or World Rabies Day Respond to other people's posts about rabies-related information.
 Use current friends to engage with new collaborators Highlight other World Rabies Day events and use them as an opportunity to promote your own.

-Twitter Follow Twitter.com/Rabi esAlliance Seek out and follow other organizations with an interest in rabies, e.g. Health departments Colleges of public health and veterinary medicine Human and animal healthcare organizations Animal welfare organizations Send periodic tweets to promote upcoming events or initiatives.
-Use hashtag #WorldRabiesDay and #EndRabiesNow Remember a tweet is a maximum of 280 characters but can include images and links to other webpages.
-Tweet event updates in real time.
-Retweet tweets from @rabiesalliance and any other rabies related tweets.
-Include @rabiesalliance in tweets that are relevant to rabies.
-Follow media outlets that have twitter pages.
+Twitter Follow Twitter.com/Rabi esAlliance Seek out and follow other organizations with an interest in rabies, e.g. Health departments Send periodic tweets to promote upcoming events or initiatives.
+Use hashtag #WorldRabiesDay and #EndRabiesNow Retweet tweets from @rabiesalliance and any other rabies related tweets.
+Colleges of public health and veterinary medicine Human and animal healthcare organizations Remember a tweet is a maximum of 280 characters but can include images and links to other Include @rabiesalliance in tweets that are relevant to rabies.
+Follow media Animal welfare organizations webpages.
+Tweet event updates in real time. outlets that have twitter pages.
 Watch for opportunities to contact them about your rabies events.
 Tweet about local or national rabies stories.
-Instagram T Follow Instagram.com/Ra biesAlliance Search and follow relevant stakeholders and influencers with an interest in your field of work e.g. • human health • animal welfare • dogs • rabies prevention Share posts and stories about your work on rabies prevention, how it is helping communities, saving lives and promoting animal welfare.
-Interact with other relevant stakeholders through messages, sharing their stories and tagging them and leaving comments on their posts. - rables prevention Remember, links can only be used in the bio section (unless you have thousands of followers) Use hashtags to find relevant media posts as a way to promote your messages.
+Instagram Follow Instagram.com/Ra biesAlliance Search and follow relevant stakeholders and influencers with an interest in your field of work e.g. • human health • animal welfare • dogs Share posts and stories about your work on rabies prevention, how it is helping communities, saving lives and promoting animal welfare.
+Interact with other relevant stakeholders through messages, sharing their stories and tagging them and leaving comments on their posts. rabies prevention Remember, links can only be used in the bio section (unless you have thousands of followers) Use hashtags to find relevant media posts as a way to promote your messages.